dolphindb/api-csharp/README.md

    }
 }
 ```
-* The C# API uses new data directly using a pre-configured MessageHandler.
+* The API uses MessageHandler to get new data

-First, the caller needs to define the handler first, and the dolphindb.streaming.MessageHandler interface needs to be implemented.
+First we need to define the message handler, which needs to implement dolphindb.streaming.MessageHandler interface.

 ```
 public class MyHandler implements MessageHandler {